 I do not know the code, I only observe, without knowing what it means, but it is great to hear it.

 That is sound, and to experience it I use the Tibetan singing bowls, the drum and the singing.
-Therefore I tell everybody: “You have to use the instruments and the singing until all things start to make music.
+Therefore, I tell everybody: “You have to use the instruments and the singing until all things start to make music.
 The essence of all things is sound.”
-Therefore you also have to sing spontaneous mantras.
+Therefore, you also have to sing spontaneous mantras.
 Of course, there are traditional mantras which have specific purposes.
 However, our problems vary a lot from day to day.
-Therefore you have to adjust the mantras in a personal way.
+Therefore, you have to adjust the mantras personally.
 It is also good to listen to the very high sounds which stream primarily in and out through your skin, or to concentrate on your breathing.
 Do not change your breath.
 Just experience how you are breathing, and try to experience the sound of breathing.
-Thus you can affect the seventh sphere of consciousness, and not only the sound of your instruments or your breathing, but all sounds, especially those of nature like those of the birds, the leaves, the wind, the water.
+Thus, you can affect the seventh sphere of consciousness, and not only the sound of your instruments or your breathing, but all sounds, especially those of nature like those of the birds, the leaves, the wind, the water.
 In this way you can experience everything as sound.